eliminat/ApexCentralAPIClient/README.md

 # ApexCentralAPIClient
 Client script for Trend Micro's Apex Central API

-Must Create a JSON file containing the Apex Central URL (without the /WebApp), and the Application ID and API Key generated in the Apex Central Web Console.
+Must Create a JSON file (credentials.json) in the same directory as the script containing the Apex Central URL (without the /WebApp), and the Application ID and API Key generated in the Apex Central Web Console.
 Only Admins can generate the Application ID and API Key.

 Format for SaaS: